 It made them look like superstars to their customers.
 Their customers love that they have their back and were able to present that to them.
 And then not only that, they fixed the problem, they trained the receptionist, they hired a new one as well, and they actually saw sales and close rates on those phone calls that they were driving go through the roof, and they saw a huge improvement.
-And this quote that we have here on this slide, “Rather than having to jump in and listen to a five-minute phone call, can glance at it and say, ‘Okay, these are the two or three main things the caller was asking about.'”They are now using the keyword spotting feature that Zack was just talking about and that you saw a little bit on that last slide, and they’re able to, now, instead of having to go in and just listen to every call, they can read it, they can see at a glance what people are saying.
+And this quote that we have here on this slide, “Rather than having to jump in and listen to a five-minute phone call, can glance at it and say, ‘Okay, these are the two or three main things the caller was asking about.'”They are now using the Automation Rules feature that Zack was just talking about and that you saw a little bit on that last slide, and they’re able to, now, instead of having to go in and just listen to every call, they can read it, they can see at a glance what people are saying.

-And they said it saved them hundreds of hours of monotony, of digging through those calls.
+They said it saved them hundreds of hours of monotony, of digging through those calls.

-– Yeah.
-So it’s not even just about mining data to re-empower your AdWords campaign.
+It’s not even just about mining data to re-empower your AdWords campaign.
 You can qualify all these calls and gain incredible amounts of insight.
 Yeah, good for them.
 So the next bit is on a multi-touch attribution.
 For anybody unfamiliar with multi-touch attribution, and you can see in this little graphic here, essentially, it’s talking about figuring out all the touchpoints that lead up to the ultimate closed conversion or the ultimate sale.

 Attribution Modeling Poll:

-So in this case, we’ve got a first touch, a lead, and then it’s continuing to have different touchpoints.
+In this case, we’ve got a first touch, a lead, and then it’s continuing to have different touchpoints.
 And I think we’re running a poll right now about how familiar people are with attribution modeling.

 The Last-Touch Attribution Problem

-So someone is earlier on in the sales funnel and they’re doing a research in the research phase, they click on one of your ads, they don’t end up converting.
+Someone is earlier on in the sales funnel and they’re doing a research in the research phase, they click on one of your ads, they don’t end up converting.
 They go around to other various competitor sites and they look at this stuff, and ultimately, they search for your brand and click through on a brand ad, and then they convert on that particular visit.
 With the default attribution model in Google Ads which is last-click attribution, the only keyword that would have gotten credit is the brand click, which gives you a worked and inaccurate idea of what the actual customer journey looks like and how the different keywords in your account are effectively driving new sales.

-So the first thing I’d say is you can utilize different attribution models in Google Ads to get better insight into how your entire campaign and all your keywords are performing.
+The first thing I’d say is you can utilize different attribution models in Google Ads to get better insight into how your entire campaign and all your keywords are performing.
 So for instance, the first one, an easy one to get started with is time decay, which will give… And you can set the various time periods on this.
 But whatever the first click is, it’s given X amount of credit, and then as you get closer to the actual sale or conversion from the click, increasing amounts of credit are given to each one of those clicks.

 And that’s, in the research, the two-keyword example.
 You would end up getting some of that credit attributed to the first click based on how closely it is to the last click.
 So that’s an easy way to get started with things.
 Another easy way to get started is using the model comparison tool and analytics.
 That is a tool that lives under conversions attribution.

-And what that will let you do is compare the different models and look at the various upticks are downticks in performance that you would have seen from your different channels, we’re going to be using a different model.
+What that will let you do is compare the different models and look at the various upticks are downticks in performance that you would have seen from your different channels, we’re going to be using a different model.
 So for instance, we’re using the default last interaction, last non-direct click model here and the tool on the left.

-And on the far right, you can see the percentage increases or decreases were we to be using time decay.
+On the far right, you can see the percentage increases or decreases were we to be using time decay.
 Now, the bad thing about analytics is you can’t just switch over your entire attribution model.
 But what this does show us is that, for instance, this is actually CallRail’s account.
 We would have seen 20% more, we would be getting 20% more credit to organic search, and about 14% more to paid search were we to be on what I’m going to call a more accurate multi-touch attribution model, which is time decay.

 We also see some lift from social and some lift from display, which are present, but since the numbers are so small, it’s far less significant.
 But this kind of thing can give you insight into how your different channels are interacting and helping to drive ultimately that sale, whether it comes through paid search or organic, or what have you.
 So you can properly reallocate your funds, etc.